Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Preliminaries

-\textbf{Episodic RL:} We consider an episodic RL problem instance $\mathcal{M} = (\sS, \sA, H, \mP, \vmu_0)$, where $\sS$ is the state space, $\sA$ is the action space, $H$ is the planning horizon, $\mP = \{\mP_h\}_{h=1}^H$ is the set of transition kernels, and $\vmu_0$ is the initial distribution of states.
-Both the state space and the action space may be uncountable.
-The agent interacts with the RL environment in episodes.
-At the beginning of each episode, the agent chooses a policy $\pi$, a set of functions $\{\pi_{h}:\sS \to \mathcal{P}(\sA)\}_{h=1}^H$ mapping states to probability of actions, where $\mathcal{P}(\sA)$ denotes the set of all probability distributions over $\sA$.
+\textbf{Episodic RL:} We consider an episodic MDP instance $\mathcal{M} = (\sS, \sA, H, \mP, \vmu_0)$, where $\sS$ is the state space and $\sA$ is the action space (both may be uncountable). $H$ is the planning horizon, $\mP = \{\mP_h\}_{h=1}^H$ is the set of transition kernels, and $\vmu_0$ is the initial distribution of states.
+The agent interacts with the environment in episodes.
+At the beginning of each episode, the agent chooses a policy $\pi$, a set of functions $\{\pi_{h}:\sS \to \mathcal{P}(\sA)\}_{h=1}^H$, where $\mathcal{P}(\sA)$ denotes the set of all probability distributions over $\sA$.
 Then, nature samples an initial state $s_{1}$ from the initial distribution $\vmu_0$.
 At each step $h$, the agent takes an action $a_{h}$ sampled from the distribution $\pi_{h}(s_{h})$ after observing the state $s_{h}$.
 The environment consequently moves to a new state $s_{h+1}$ sampled from the distribution $\mP_h(\cdot|s_{h},a_{h})$ without revealing any reward feedback.
-We use $\tau = \{(s_{h}, a_{h})\}_{h=1}^H$ to denote a trajectory, and let $\Psi$ be the set of all trajectories.
-We assume the expected return of $\tau$ is a function $r(\tau)$ which maps any trajectory from $\Psi$ to a value in $[0, H]$~\citep{ZhaWeiYin_24,ZhaYin_25}, which is more general than classic MDPs where the return is the sum of per-step rewards.
-For any given policy $\pi$, we define the value function $V_1^{\pi}(s)$ as the expected reward of trajectories starting from $s$ and using policy $\pi$:
+We use $\tau = \{(s_{h}, a_{h})\}_{h=1}^H$ to denote a trajectory.
+We assume the expected return of $\tau$ is a function $r(\tau)$ which maps any trajectory to a value in $[0, H]$, which is more general than classic MDPs where the return is the sum of per-step rewards.
+For any given policy $\pi$, we define the value function $V_1^{\pi}(s)$ as the expected return of trajectories starting from $s$ and using policy $\pi$:

 We define the expected value function over the initial state distribution $\vmu_0$ as $V(\pi) = \E_{s\sim \vmu_0}[V_1^\pi(s)]$.